jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
 They lived inside a self-important culture, where weird behavior, childish gossip, and useless titles, was the norm.

 And they distracted the people with spectacle.
 Brilliant cathedrals, royal palaces, and terrible and meaningless wars like the Thirty Years War, all helped to keep the masses occupied.
-Like franchise movies, all these spectacles got more intense, to keep the same old story of "noble divinity" interesting.
+Like franchise movies, all these spectacles got more intense, to keep the same old story of "noble divinity" fascinating.

 Antagonists Kings had no personal achievements, but took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.